DioExtreme/Tunetoon/README.md

 - Game patching for both servers
 - Indicator for logged in accounts
 - End game instances with a click
-- Toon and district select for Corporate Clash
+- Toon select for Corporate Clash
 - Accounts are auto-saved and secured with DPAPI
 - Account data is non-transferrable to another computer for security reasons